EncryptedVoid/PaperTrail/README.md

 ## 🎊 The Bottom Line

 PaperTrail is a surprisingly capable document processing pipeline that actually works!
 It's like having a very patient digital assistant that never gets tired of organizing your paperwork.
 Drop in your documents, wait for the AI magic to happen, and get back a professional database spreadsheet.

 *Perfect for anyone drowning in documents and wanting to bring some order to the chaos!* 🌪️➡️📋✨

+# pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128